rnbdev/yudhisthira/README.md

 ## Why open-source?

-We are open-sourcing Yudhisthira from the very start for well thought-out reasons:
+We are open-sourcing Yudhisthira from the very start for well-thought-out reasons:

 - a privacy-first application requires industrial-grade scrutiny of its cryptography suites.
 Opening the application up from early stage enables a broad spectrum of cryptographers, cypherpunks, and corporate to work together.
 - This protocol is meant for providing interoperability in multi-vendor platforms.
 Thus, it is aligned with the goal to build towards an open-source standard.